KariHab/KariHab/README.md

 * 👩🏽‍🏫 PhD in Molecular Medicine

-* 💻 BSc Software Engineering student - Quebec
+* 💻 BSc Software Engineer - Quebec

 * 🐍 Learning Python at Laval University and self educated with Harvard University & Udemy